d-krupke/cpsat-primer/README.md

 ten or hundred-thousand) variables and constraints more.
 The basic idea of using CP-SAT is, analogous to MIPs, to define an optimization problem in terms of variables, constraints, and objective function, and then let the solver find a solution for it.
-For people not familiar with this deklarative approach, you can compare it SQL where you also just state what data you want, not how to get it.
+For people not familiar with this deklarative approach, you can compare it to SQL, where you also just state what data you want, not how to get it.
 However, it is not purely deklarativ, because it can still make a huge(!) difference how you model the problem and getting that right takes some experience and understanding of the internals.
-You can still get lucky for smaller problems (lets say few hundreds to thousands variables) and obtain optimal solutions without having an idea of what is going on.
+You can still get lucky for smaller problems (let us say few hundreds to thousands variables) and obtain optimal solutions without having an idea of what is going on.

-Our first problem has no deeper meaning but just shows some basics to get you started:
+Our first problem has no deeper meaning, except of showing the basic workflow of creating the variables, adding the constraints on them, setting the objective function, and obtaining a solution:

 ```python
 from ortools.sat.python import cp_model